Lumarstar/AISG_Foundations_In_AI/Intermediate Python/6__capstone_project.md

       coin = np.random.randint(0, 2)

       # instead of an if statement, we append the result of the coin flip each time
-      # by adding the value of `coin` to the previous seen instant since we defined
+      # by adding the value of `coin` to the previously seen instant since we defined
       # `coin == 1` to be tails
       tails.append(tails[x] + coin)
 ```

 This edited version will do the trick!
-I'll explain it, not to worry.
+I'll explain it, don't worry.

 1. `tails` is initialised as a list with one element - 0, since before any coins are
 flipped, we would not have seen any tails.